Empire: Total War: Warfare

-In naval battles, players control a fleet of up to twenty varied ships, and use 18th-century tactics to overcome enemy fleets.
+In naval battles, players control a fleet of up to twenty varied ships and use 18th-century tactics to overcome enemy fleets.
 As with army units, each ship's crew has a set amount of morale that changes as a battle progresses; a crew may attempt to withdraw their vessel from the battle if their morale is broken, or in extreme cases may surrender.
 A battle is won when all hostile ships have been sunk, captured, or have left the map.

-Individual ships can be maneuvered, or remain in formation with other ships from the fleet.
+Individual ships can be manoeuvred, or remain in formation with other ships from the fleet.
 Players can designate which parts of a hostile ship they want a crew to target, making ships prone to sustaining authentic damage during a battle: masts can be toppled, sails and gun ports can be destroyed and damage can entirely disable a ship's ability to manoeuvre or eventually sink it.
-The types of ammunition can be used during a battle are grapeshot, chain-shot and round shot, which have different uses, from killing enemy crew to disabling enemy movement.
+The types of ammunition that can be used during a battle are grapeshot, chain-shot and round shot, which have different uses, from killing enemy crew to disabling enemy movement.
 As battles progress, crews can try to board enemy vessels and fight hand-to-hand in an attempt to capture the ship.
 The weather in a naval battle is also important; bad weather can create poor visibility.
-Ships cannot be repaired in mid-battle unlike its successor, Napoleon: Total War, but fires on board ships can be put out automatically.
+Ships cannot be repaired in mid-battle, unlike its successor, Napoleon: Total War, but fires on board ships can be put out automatically.